How to Reduce Swelling During Pregnancy with Yoga?

 How to Do It:

-3. Exhale, round your spine and tuck your chin toward your chest (Cat).
+3. Exhale, round your spine and tuck your chin (Cat Pose).

-4. Move slowly with your breath, keeping movements pain-free.
+4. Move slowly with your breath, repeating the flow.

 How to Do It: